volt-build/volt-build/README.md

 Usage:

-- Put these in a build.mb file in the CWD and just mini-build -t `<TaskName>`!
+- Put these in a build.volt file in the CWD and just volt -t `<TaskName>`!

 > This is was designed to be as simple as possible, but with no YAML/TOML/JSON/GNU make